LeopoldM/LeopoldM.github.io/_pages/data.md

 ---

-## Litterature review on Capacity Remuneration Mechanisms
+## Literature review on Capacity Remuneration Mechanisms
 ----

 This is ongoing-work.
 Don't hesitate to contact me for information or suggestions.
-This works is in line with previous litterature review (Bublitz et al. 2019, Scouflaire 2019). it focuses on the actors behaviors modeling in academic papers on Capacity Remuneration Mechanisms.
+This works is in line with previous literature review (Bublitz et al. 2019, Scouflaire 2019). it focuses on the actors behaviors modeling in academic papers on Capacity Remuneration Mechanisms.

 ----